hartzell/caddy-custom/README.md

 # My Custom Caddy

-I need a few plugins for my Caddy, it's easy enough to build it myself, following the [caddy-build] instructions.
+I need a few plugins for my Caddy.
+It's easy enough to build it myself, following the [Caddy build][caddy-build] instructions.

 This is the result.